 Modern and Contemporary Art:

 Judy Chicago – Selections of important works by the artist who helped initiate a worldwide feminist art movement.

 Julia Jacquette – Images of paintings that explore the realms of desire and sentiment with a feminist subtext through images of food and consumer goods.

 Georgia O’Keeffe Museum – The entire range of the influential American artist’s oeuvre, from her early experiments with abstraction to mature works produced in New York and New Mexico.

 Elizabeth Peyton – Stylized portraits of friends, pop celebrities, and historical figures from a leading contemporary representational painter.

-For more teaching ideas, visit the Digital Library and click on “Featured Groups,” where you will find Intedisciplinary Topics: Women’s Studies, featuring dozens of relevant images.
-Also, visit ARTstor’s Subject Guides page to download the Women’s Studies Subject Guide.
+For more teaching ideas, visit the Digital Library and click on “Featured Groups,” where you will find Interdisciplinary Topics: Women’s Studies, featuring dozens of relevant images.
+Also, visit Artstor’s Subject Guides page to download the Women’s Studies Subject Guide.

-You may also be interested in: A Woman’s Work; REPRESENT: Women Artists in the Western Tradition; Ten Questions for Judy Chicago; The Original Femme Fatale; and Speaking for Women’s Suffrage Through a Quilt
+You may also be interested in: A Woman’s Work; REPRESENT: Women Artists in the Western Tradition; Ten Questions for Judy Chicago; The Original Femme Fatale; Finding the phenomenal women in fine art; The many faces of Helen of Troy; Karen Finley: “Straight from the gut”; and Speaking for Women’s Suffrage Through a Quilt